Pysched/MS3-DM/README.md

 ### Existing Features

--**Navbar Links**
+**Navbar Links**
 The navbar contains the following links to all users:

--- Branding Icon( Also home button )
+- Branding Icon( Also home button )
--- Home Button
+- Home Button
--- Book Club button
+- Book Club button
--- Browse Categories dropdown( Genre, Reviews, Releases, Book of the month ) -- Login
+- Browse Categories dropdown( Genre, Reviews, Releases, Book of the month )
+- Login
--- Register
+- Register

 When the user is registered and logged in, the navbar will add buttons for:
 Account, Add Item and log out to the navbar and remove login and register buttons from the UI.

-- **Navbar Links logged in**
+**Navbar Links logged in**

 The following are the nav bar links when a user is logged in:

--- branding Icon (Also a home button)
+- Branding Icon (Also a home button)
--- Home Button
+- Home Button
--- Book Club button
+- Book Club button
--- Browse button
+- Browse button
--- Account Button (to take the user to their specific account page) -- Add Item Button ( this feature is only available to registered users to be able to add listings) -- Log
+- Account Button (to take the user to their specific account page)
+- Add Item Button ( this feature is only available to registered users to be able to add listings)
+- Log

 - **Login** - Facility for previously registered users to login to their account.
 Authorization checks are used to check that the username and password ( password is hashed ) with the details checked against the stored values in the database before users are logged in.